ljw1004/vbspec/vb/expressions.md

     </>
 ```

-> __Annotation__
-> This is because the embedded expression can be anything, including a function call.
+__Note.__ This is because the embedded expression can be anything, including a function call.
 If the function call contained an XML literal expression, it is not clear whether programmers would expect the XML namespace to be applied or ignored.

 ```antlr
 XMLNamespaceAttributeName